 ‘Where my guides lead me in kindness, I follow, follow lightly…’ (Le Guin, 2000, p.
 176)

-Terra Two’s key aim is to give shape to the first off-world settlement through the lens of science fiction.
-NASA is keen to settle the first group of colonists on Mars in 2030, and it is my own feeling that we simply cannot leave the development of the first colony to the scientists; instead, we in the Arts and Humanities, especially those who are acutely aware of the warnings implicit in science fiction, must add our voices to this larger project in order to ensure that when we settle a new planet, we take an entirely new approach to our environment, to other species within our sphere of influence, and to one another.
-To simply transport contemporary western culture’s attitudes and behaviours into deep space would be to create a mission doomed from its inception; when we go, we need to agree on a new set of principles, and we need to find a way to make them stick.
+Terra Two’s key aim is to help shape the first off-world human settlement through the lens of science fiction.
+American space agency NASA is keen to send humans to Mars in the 2030s; China and Russia both have plans to send crewed missions before 2050; and Elon Musk’s private company SpaceX intends to establish a permanent Mars base by the end of the current decade.
+It is my own feeling that we simply cannot leave the development of the first colony to the scientists alone; instead, we in the Arts and Humanities, especially those who are acutely aware of the warnings implicit in science fiction, must add our voices to this larger project in order to ensure that when we settle a new planet, we take an entirely new approach to our environment, to other species within our sphere of influence, and to one another.
+To simply transport contemporary attitudes and behaviours into deep space would be to create a mission doomed from its inception; when we go, we need to agree on a new set of principles, and we need to find a way to make them stick.